Files

 Click on the GEOTIFF reader feature type to select it.
 Then add a RasterConvolver transformer to the canvas by typing “RasterConvolver” to bring up the list of FME Transformers in the Quick Add Search.
 Select the RasterConvolver from the list of Transformers by double-clicking or by using the arrow keys and the Enter key to add it.

 Double-click on the RasterConvolver to open the parameters.
-In the parameters, change the Convolution Filter to Sharpen 3.
-Expand the Advanced section and set the Preserve Band Interperpreation to Yes.
+In the parameters, set the following:

-Note: By default, the preserve band interpretation is set to No - leaving this as No would convert the Red, Green, and Blue bands of the GeoTIFF to Real64 (i.e. convert to a grayscale image).
+By default, the preserve band interpretation is set to No; leaving it at No would convert the Red, Green, and Blue bands of the GeoTIFF to Real64 (i.e., convert to a grayscale image).

 4. Run Workspace